mnpw-leeds/PSIPREDauto/README.md

 # PSIPREDauto Readme

-PSIPREDauto is an unofficial python package to simplify and automate use of the PSIPRED REST API.
+PSIPREDauto simplifies and automates the use of the PSIPRED REST API.
 PSIPRED is a program to predict the secondary structure of proteins, available as an [interactive web app](http://bioinf.cs.ucl.ac.uk/psipred/), a [REST API](http://bioinfadmin.cs.ucl.ac.uk/UCL-CS_Bioinformatics_Web_Services.html) and [source code on GitHub](https://github.com/psipred/psipred).
 All versions of PSIPRED were developed and are maintained by the [UCL Department of Computer Science: Bioinformatics Group](http://bioinf.cs.ucl.ac.uk/).
 This is an unnoffical package and is not affiliated with the PSIPRED team or UCL.
 If you use PSIPREDauto in any published work, please cite PSIPRED [(see guidance from the PSIPRED team on how they like to be cited)](http://bioinfadmin.cs.ucl.ac.uk/UCL-CS_Bioinformatics_PSIPRED_citation.html) and not this package, the PSIPRED team deserve the credit!
 Any acknowledgement of PSIPREDauto would of course be greatly appreciated, but this package would be impossible without the hard work of the PSIPRED team.

 This package was developed as the documentation for both the PSIPRED REST API and source code is out of date and difficult to use, and only individual jobs can be submitted via the web app.
 Consequently using PSIPRED for any more than a handful of jobs is currently difficult.
 The aim of PSIPREDauto is to allow easy submission of large jobs to PSIPRED and to automatically retrieve the results.
 This is all done with minimal effort for the user via Python.

-After installation PSIPREDauto can be used either as a python package in your IDE, or from the command line via the PSIPREDauto_commandline.py script.
+After installation PSIPREDauto can be used either as a python package in your IDE, or from the command line via the commandline.py script.
 PSIPREDauto has only been tested on Windows 10, however only makes use of the Python standard library and the widely compatible `progressbar2` library so should work on any OS.

 ## Installation